Doreh District

 Doreh District (بخش درح) is in Sarbisheh County, South Khorasan province, Iran.
 Its capital is the city of Doreh.

 History

-After the 2011 National Census, Doreh Rural District was separated from the Central District in the formation of Doreh District.
-After the 2016 census, the village of Doreh was elevated to the status of a city.
+In 2010, Doreh Rural District was separated from the Central District in the formation of Doreh District.
+The village of Doreh was converted to a city in 2017.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 11,167 inhabitants in 3,027 households.
+At the time of the 2016 National Census, the district's population was 11,167 inhabitants in 3,027 households.